TylerTemp/SaintsField/README.md

 ### Change Log ###

-**4.8.1**
+**4.9.0**

+1. UI Toolkit: if you have `SaintsEditor` enabled, `enum` will automatically use `AdvancedDropdown` drawer
+2. UI Toolkit: if you have `SaintsEditor` enabled, `enum` with `[Flags]` will automatically use `FlagsDropdown` drawer
-1. UI Toolkit: now you can use keyboard (up/down/left/right arrow, return key) to select an `AdvancedDropdown`
+3. UI Toolkit: now you can use keyboard (up/down/left/right arrow, return key) to select an `AdvancedDropdown`
-2. UI Toolkit: fix custom picker when you have search in block view, arrow key gives error if the currently selected item is not in loaded results
+4. UI Toolkit: fix custom picker when you have search in block view, arrow key gives error if the currently selected item is not in loaded results
-3. UI Toolkit: fix custom picker show placeholder information when the selected item has not appeared in loading results yet
+5. UI Toolkit: fix custom picker show placeholder information when the selected item has not appeared in loading results yet
-4. UI Toolkit: fix custom picker showing results that does not match the search when you start typing before the loading process finished
+6. UI Toolkit: fix custom picker showing results that does not match the search when you start typing before the loading process finished
-5. UI Toolkit: fix `AdvancedDropdown` layout issue that an item can overlap a bit with the search box
+7. UI Toolkit: fix `AdvancedDropdown` layout issue that an item can overlap a bit with the search box
-6. UI Toolkit: fix `AdvancedDropdown` didn't show the selected group when you backward a page
+8. UI Toolkit: fix `AdvancedDropdown` didn't show the selected group when you backward a page
+9. If you use a low version of `.NET` which does not support `B`, `B8` formatting string, `RichLabel` can now property format it like `<field=B/>`, `<field=B16/>`

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.